hessian-group/hessian-type-mapping/README.md

-# hessian cross language type mapping
+# hessian cross languages type mapping

-cross language message definition should be careful, the following situations should be avoid:
+Cross languages message definition should be careful, the following situations should be avoid:
 - define object that only exists in a special language
 	- not using various java exceptions, using error code/message instead.
 	- not using packaging type Integer,Long,Boolean in java, using raw type instead.